navgurukul/sansaar/README.md

 - Run `knex migrate:latest` for updating migration file.
 - If any error is throwing while running above script then login to the postgres server and remove all the rows of the the knex_migrations table using `TRUNCATE TABLE knex_migrations` and run `knex migrate:latest` again.
 ## Code Strucutre
-- *The philosophy of the code strucutre is keeping things as small as they can be.
+- *The philosophy of the code structure is keeping things as small as they can be.
 Keeping functions small, components small, and files small.
 Basically keeping everything as small as they can be.
 Like Minions, We love Minions.
 Who doesn't .*

 ### The file structure looks something like this.
 ```